 - You have the right to know if your doctor or your baby’s pediatrician is advising against breastfeeding before any feeding decisions are made.

 - You have the right to have a sign on your baby’s crib clearly stating that your baby is breastfeeding and that no bottle feeding of any type is to be offered.

-- You have the right to receive full information about how you are doing with breastfeeding and get help on how to improve.
+- You have the right to receive full information about how you are doing with breastfeeding, and to get help on how to improve.

 - You have the right to breastfeed your baby in the neonatal intensive care unit.
 If nursing is not possible, every attempt will be made to have your baby receive your pumped or expressed milk.

-- If you, or your baby, are re-hospitalized in a maternal care facility after the initial delivery stay, the hospital will make every effort to continue to support breastfeeding, to provide hospital grade electric pumps and rooming in facilities.
+- If you – or your baby – are re-hospitalized in a maternal health care facility after the initial delivery stay, the hospital will make every effort to continue to support breastfeeding, and to provide hospital-grade electric pumps and rooming-in facilities.

-- You have the right to have help from someone specially trained in breastfeeding support and expressing breast milk if your baby has special needs.
+- You have the right to get help from someone specially trained in breastfeeding support, if your baby has special needs.

 (3) When You Leave The Maternal Health Care Facility:

 - You have the right to printed breastfeeding information free of commercial material.

 - You have the right, unless specially requested by you, and available at the facility, to be discharged from the facility without discharge packs containing infant formula, or formula coupons unless ordered by your baby’s health care provider.

 - You have the right to get information about breastfeeding resources in your community, including information on availability of breastfeeding consultants, support groups, and breast pumps.